Brand awareness is a term that’s thrown around a lot in the marketing community, but what does it actually mean? And how can it be measured?

-How Can You Track Brand Awareness Campaigns?
+How Can You Track Brand Awareness Campaign Performance?

 Why Track Brand Awareness?

 First, let’s discuss why it’s so important to track the performance of brand awareness campaigns.
 After all, there are easier things to track — so why go through all the trouble of trying to nail down awareness specifically?